microbit-sam/microbit-docs/docs/ble/profile.md

 **Magnetometer Bearing** : Compass bearing in degrees from North.

+**Magnetometer Calibration** : Used to trigger a magnetometer calibration.
+This is done by writing `0x01` to the characteristic.

-Note: to deliver meaningful data the micro:bit magnetometer must first be calibrated.
-The calibration procedure can be triggered by simply using the compass in your micro:bit program, or adding the MicroBitMagnetometer Bluetooth service to your Bluetooth profile\*.
+Note: to deliver meaningful data the micro:bit magnetometer must first be calibrated. \*.

 \* from v2.0.0 of the runtime onwards.